kiboschool/programming1-week-1-exercises/README.md

 2. Convert to NGN by multiplying by the exchange rate
 3. Print out the value

 The starter code specifies the exchange rate to use:

 ```python
 NAIRA_PER_DOLLAR = 424.55 # Central Bank exchange rate
 ```

-Run the tests to check that your solution is correct.
+## Sample Run

 Here's a sample run of the program you are aiming to reproduce: